sealink/central_ticket/README.md

-# central_ticket
+# Central Ticket

-Ticket printing web service
+Ticket printing web service -- useful for printing from the browser directly from javascript.

+Depends on sealink/ticket_printer which must be installed into your local maven repository.